10 Ways to Describe the C Diff Smell

 Identifying C Diff by It’s Smell

-Many nurses swear that they can identify patients with C Diff by the smell of their stool alone.
-Research studies have even been able to identify the volatile organic compounds that are unique to patients with C Diff supporting this theory.
+Many nurses swear they can identify patients with C Diff by the smell of their stool alone.
+Research studies have even identified the volatile organic compounds that are unique to patients with C Diff, supporting this theory.
 Other studies have shown that nurses can accurately identify C Diff stools by odor in up to 84% sensitivity and 77% specificity.
 In controlled laboratory settings, however, where the nurses were blind to patient characteristics (presence of diarrhea, antibiotic use, etc.) these results were not replicated.
 This means that while a nurse’s prediction of a positive C Diff culture may be reliable, it is not based solely on smell alone.

 One of the newest and more entertaining breakthroughs with C Diff detection is the advent of C Diff sniffing dogs.
 In one Dutch hospital, a two-year-old beagle was trained to smell C Diff and was found to be accurate in 265 out of 270 cases.

 The unique scent of C Diff obviously exists and is quite specific to this particular infection.
-Many nursing students or new nurses are left wonder what that smell is so that they can try to identify it.
-While descriptions of the scent can help, nothing beats real life experience!
+Many nursing students or new nurses are left wondering what that smell is so that they can try to identify it.
+While descriptions of the scent can help, nothing beats real-life experience!

 Here are a few descriptions that experienced nurses have used to describe the unique odor of a C Diff infection.